Mahesh0249/collegequerybot/README.md

 # CampusQueryBot

-A full-stack AI chatbot web app to help college students get answers about campus events, roles, and deadlines.
+A full-stack AI chatbot web app to help students of Velagapudi Ramakrishna Siddhartha Engineering College (now Siddhartha Academy of Higher Education) get answers about campus events, roles, deadlines, and faculty information.

 ## Features
 - Ask questions like "When is the next hackathon?" or "Who is the NSS coordinator?"